Rethinking the Sales Process (Or how a guy named Fred helped me rethink the way I do business)

 I am always happy when I read feedback from clients who share with me their stories of how they've turned their own sales records around after participating at one of our events.
 And the best feeling of all is when a client come up to me and says: "you really inspired me."
 There's a lot of reward in those words and an insight as well.

-You know that I spend a lot of time with clients, and our coaching groups sharing a range of well researched, field-tested approaches to emulating the winning ways of the top achievers.
+You know that I spend a lot of time with clients, and our coaching groups sharing a range of well researched, field-tested approaches to emulating the winning ways of the top 10 percent of achievers.
 And, I'm also quite frank about my own experiences—the positive ones as well as the ones where things just didn't turn out so well.
 It is that mix that, I believe, inspires you best because you identify with my key messages: success in sales doesn't happen naturally for most of us - It's something we can learn how to achieve if we find the right teachers.

 The right teacher

-Many years ago when I formally began my sales career, I was really, really lucky.
+Fifteen ago, when I formally began my sales career, I was really, really lucky.
 I found (well actually, for reasons I'll explain in a moment, I was given) a great teacher, named Fred Carr.
 He didn't just help light a fire under my career—he also was instrumental in helping me dig myself out of a rather deep financial hole I had created for myself.
 I'll explain right now what happened.

-I was six months into my sales career selling life insurance, and I was failing miserably.
+In 1992, I was six months into my sales career selling life insurance, and I was failing miserably.
 The company had provided me with all kinds of sales techniques—including many that had been given cute names, like the Puppy Dog Close or the Hot Potato or Good Cop-Bad Cop.
 Because I was new and eager, I followed those selling instructions diligently.
 And after having invested half a year of my life memorizing the techniques, as well as learning my product and following my leads, I hadn't sold a thing.
 Nothing.
 My sales performance chart was a big empty graph with a zero in the corner.

 But wait…this story gets worse!